timostamm/protobuf-ts/MANUAL.md

   This will make a `POST /my-api/my_package.MyService/Foo` to `example.com` via HTTPS.

+- fetchInit:
+  Extra options to pass through to the fetch when doing a request.
+  Example: `fetchInit: { credentials: 'include' }`
+  This will make requests include cookies for cross-origin calls.

 `protobuf-ts` includes an example gRPC web server in `packages/example-dotnet-grpcweb-server` and exemplary client usage in `packages/example-angular-app`.